Nandor's Exhaustive Chemical Words Pages

 be spelled with Chemical symbols.
 This list only includes current

-countries that have been accepted by the United Nations, so for instance KOsOVO
+countries that have been accepted by the United Nations or are observer states.
+Thus, for instance, KOsOVO

 not been considered. [list]